coreruleset/documentation/README.md

 The theme has many shortcodes and others that you can use to simplify editing.
 You can get more information about it on [Hugo Relearn theme](https://themes.gohugo.io/themes/hugo-theme-relearn/).

-You can run `hugo` to serve the pages, and while you edit and save, your changes will be refreshed!
+You can run `hugo` to serve the pages, and while you edit and save, your changes will be refreshed in the browser!

 Use:
 ```